 Another mile north of the Archaeological Park is the Tomb of the Kings.
 Only problem is, no kings were ever interred there.
 Unfortunately, there really isn’t a lot of information on what really happened there, when or why.
 Even Wikipedia is unhelpful, and the information panels throughout the site might as well be only written in Greek, as they throw a bunch of complicated words in to simply describe what you see in front of you.

 Despite the lack of information, the bad reviews on Tripadvisor and the comments I overheard from people leaving in front of me about how the place was a disappointment, I really enjoyed exploring the ruins.
 I spent over an hour going through the eight tombs, all of which are unique.
 Some have columns and arches; others are your hole-in-the-wall crypts.
 Perhaps someday they will have a real establishment there with guided tours and informative panels.

 Entrance to the park is, once again, €2.50 ($2.75).
 For that price, I’d certainly say it’s worth it.
 Personally, it was my favorite attraction in Paphos, notwithstanding missing the Paphos Archaeological Park.
 It took me a little over an hour to explore.
 If you know me, you know I move fast, so plan for a good two hours.
 Try to avoid the middle of the day, especially in the summer, as it gets bloody hot!
+Or perhaps go in the winter to enjoy the winter sun.
 There isn’t a lot of shade except underground in the tombs where it’s even hotter.
 Bring a lot of water too, and a good pair of walking shoes or boots.
 You’ll be covering a good deal of ground if you want to explore the entire attraction.

 I ended up catching the 4:30 p.m. bus back to Limassol, even though there was one more headed back at 6:30.
 Please note: that was the Sunday schedule; during the week, there are more buses back and forth.